Reviews Report

 The Average Cost of Car Insurance in West Virginia

-West Virginia faces certain weather and environmental risks, like floods and wildfires, that cause car insurance quotes to be slightly above average.
+West Virginia’s risk profile includes mountainous roads, winter weather, localized flooding and a nation‑leading likelihood of animal‑vehicle collisions, all of which influence car insurance quotes and claim severity (State Farm animal‑collision analysis).
 Keep in mind that drivers might pay more or less than the statewide average rate based on personal factors, like ZIP code, age, credit score, and claims history.

 Top 3 Cheapest Car Insurance Companies in West Virginia